 It's a light orangy flavour.
 I first added 1 Tbsp because I wasn't sure and didn't want an over powering alcohol flavour.
 I got DH to try and he agreed it needed more.
 It's a light, orange flavour.
 It's one of the only liqueurs I like to sip on it's own.
+And it goes great with chocolate.
+I usually add it to chocolate mousse.

 Well this is annoying - for some reason I stopped getting alerts on this thread.